 Sergio Marchionne said the Italian automaker is open to an

-initial public offering of its U.S. unit Chrysler if it is
+initial public offering of a stake in its U.S. unit Chrysler,

-healthcare trust, demanded that Chrysler register 16.6 percent
+VEBA demanded that Chrysler register 16.6 percent of company

-of company shares with the U.S. Securities and Exchange
+shares with the U.S. Securities and Exchange Commission earlier

-The trust, called VEBA, has the right to make the demand
+The trust has the right to make the demand because of the

-because of the 2009 agreement that brought Chrysler out of
+2009 agreement that brought Chrysler out of bankruptcy and left